twentyOne2x/attnmarkets/apps/dapp-prod/app/sponsor/README.md

-# Sponsor Safe Detection
+# User Safe Detection

 This directory houses the user dashboard experience, including the Squads safe onboarding flow and its supporting utilities.

 ## Storage keys

 Tour dismissal state is persisted per wallet and cluster using keys built by `buildLiveTourStorageKey()`.
-The shape is `attn.liveSponsorTour::<cluster>::<wallet>`.
+The shape is `attn.liveUserTour::<cluster>::<wallet>`.
 Migrating from the legacy singleton key happens automatically when the onboarding component mounts with a known wallet.
 Always derive keys through the helper to avoid drift.

 ## Detection lifecycle